 Important Notice!
 This map is not a precise survey document.
 Accurate locations can only be determined by a survey on the ground.
-This information has been prepared for Council's internal purposes, and for no other purpose.
-No statement is made about the accuracy or suitability of the information for use for any purpose (whether the purpose has been prepared for Council or not).
-This informations to ensure the accuracy of this data, neither the Narronnies Shire Council nor the SS makes any representations or variantiles about its accuracy, reliability, completeness or suitability for any particular purpose and disclaims all responsibility and all liability (including without limitation, liability in negligence) for all oppenses, losses, damages (including indicate or consequential damage) and costs which you might incur as a result of the data being inaccurate or informighte in any way and for any reason. @ The State of New South Wales (Spatial Services), @ Narronnie Shire Council.
+This information has been prepared for Council's internal purposes and for no other purpose.
+No statement is made about the accuracy or suitability of the information for use for any purpose (whether the purpose has been notified to Council or not).
+While every care is taken to ensure the accuracy of this data, neither the Narromine Shire Council nor the SS makes any representations or warranties about its accuracy, reliability, completeness or suitability for any particular purpose and disclaims all reportsbillity and all liability (including without limitation, liability in regisjence) for all expenses, losses, damages (including indirect or consequential damage) and costs which you might incur as a result of the data being inaccurate or incomplete in any way and for any reason.

+(i) The State of New South Wales (Spatial Services), (ii) Narromine Shire Council.